George Clooney reveals how he controls his children on the eve of the holidays

 On September 29, 2014, they were married in Venice, Italy, with an incredible wedding in which great Hollywood celebrities were present, such as Emily Blunt, Brad Pitt, Bill Murray, Angelina Jolie, Cate Blanchett, Cindy Crawford, among others.

 “From the moment I met Amal, the idea of spending the rest of my life with her became the most important thing to me and what brings me the most happiness.
-I couldn’t be happier with my life now ”, commented who at one time was the most sought-after bachelor in the art industry.
+I couldn’t be happier with my life now ”, commented who at some point was the most sought-after bachelor in the art industry.

 It may interest you: